 Dobson et al (2015) Caffeine Modulates Vesicle Release and Recovery at Cerebellar Parallel Fibre Terminals, Independently of Calcium and Cyclic AMP Signalling.
 Mol Cancer Res 10 e0125974 PMID: 25933382

 Do you know of a great paper that uses MPPG from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.